-Learn how to block your newly crocheted hat.
-This step by step tutorial includes written instructions, photos and a video showing you the process.
+Learn how to block crochet or knit projects from hats to shawls.
+This step by step tutorial includes written instructions, photos and a video showing you the blocking process.

 Do I need to block my crochet?

 Probably.
-Blanket squares are the most commonly items blocked by crocheters.
+Blanket squares, like the classic granny square are the most common items blocked by crocheters.
 But most of your projects can benefits from blocking.

-Blocking helps to set and show off squares and lace patterns really well.
+Blocking helps to set the stitches.
+It’s helpful to show off square motifs and lace patterns really well.

-I’m using a hat for this tutorial, because I made it with natural fibers which relax a lot more than acrylic.
+I’m using a hat for this video tutorial on blocking, because I made it with natural fibers which relax a lot more than acrylic.
 And I want the hat to fit even after wearing and washing.

 What is blocking?

-In short, blocking is the process of getting your finished crochet piece wet, either through soaking, spraying or steaming, then shaping it and leaving it to dry.
+In short, blocking is the process of getting your finished crochet piece wet, either through soaking, spraying or steaming, then shaping it (which sounds complicated, but isn’t-if it’s a triangle then “shape” it into a triangle) and leaving it to dry.